JoshDoug/Notes/Julia/julia-lang.md

 * Start detached IJulia notebook: `using IJulia; notebook(detached=true)`
 * Shift + Enter - runs an inline code sample.

+Slightly more complex but most likely better way to install IJulia, this seems to ensure the Julia version stays up to date:

+* Install Jupyter (without using Anaconda) with pip: `pip install jupyter` (might need to use `pip3`)
+* In the Julia REPL use: `ENV["JUPYTER"]="jupyter"`
+* Install the IJulia package: `Pkg.add("IJulia")`, if it's already installed then it can be either removed or switched from using the environment variable

 ## REPL

 * [Julia REPL Documentation](https://docs.julialang.org/en/latest/stdlib/REPL/)